Alejandro-FA/portfolio/README.md

 ## 🧞 Usage

 Common development tasks are unified into npm scripts.
-GitHub Actions use these scripts for deployment, so be mindful of changes.
 All commands are executed from the project root.

 | Command                 | Action                                                 |
 | :---------------------- | :----------------------------------------------------- |